collective/collective.cover/README.txt

 After that you need to add a column to this line so you can add tiles later.

 2. Click on the icon column and drag this icon into a column.
-You can repeat this operation as many times as you need.
-The Collective cover will automatically divide the space between the rows.
+You can repeat this operation as many times as you need. ``collective.cover`` will automatically divide the space between the rows.

 Changing the columns width